Skip to main content

 UIA Advocacy Program for Claimants and Employers

-For both claimants and employers, the Advocacy Program offers no-cost assistance to those who request services for initial hearings with the Michigan Office of Administrative Hearings and Rules (MOAHR) and the Unemployment Insurance Appeals Commission (UIAC).
+For both claimants and employers, the Advocacy Program offers no-cost assistance to those who qualify for help with protest hearings before an Administrative Law Judge with the Michigan Office of Administrative Hearings and Rules (MOAHR).

 If approved for services, Michigan claimants and employers select their own Advocate from a statewide network of qualified independent contractors.
 Advocates are not UIA employees, they are independent contractors who agree through their UIA contract to follow the advocacy program standards.
 The Advocates are not required to be attorneys.